sr-murthy/fsrapiclient/README.md

 A lightweight Python client library for the [UK Financial Services Register (FS Register)](https://register.fca.org.uk/s/) [RESTful API](https://register.fca.org.uk/Developer/s/).

-The FS Register is a **public** database of all firms, individuals and other entities that are currently, or have been previously, authorised by the [UK Financial Conduct Authority (FCA)](https://www.fca.org.uk) and/or the [Prudential Regulatory Authority (PRA)](http://bankofengland.co.uk/pra).
+The FS Register is a **public** database of all firms, individuals, funds, and other entities, that are either currently, or have been previously, authorised and/or regulated by the [UK Financial Conduct Authority (FCA)](https://www.fca.org.uk) and/or the [Prudential Regulatory Authority (PRA)](http://bankofengland.co.uk/pra).

 **NOTE #1:** The FS Register API is free to use but accessing it, including via this library, requires [registration](https://register.fca.org.uk/Developer/ShAPI_LoginPage?ec=302&startURL=%2FDeveloper%2Fs%2F#).
-Registration involves signing up with an email, which is used as the API username in requests, and some personal information.
+Registration involves a free sign up with an email, which is used as the API username in requests, and basic personal information.
 Once registered an API key is available from your registration profile - the API key can be used in request headers to programmatically make requests via any suitable language and library of choice.

 **NOTE #2:** The author has no current or previous affiliation with either the FCA or PRA.